 Permitted Development: Do I need a Flood Risk Assessment?

 Do I need a flood risk assessment when applying for prior approval?

 If your project falls into one of the classifications below and the building/land is within flood zone 2 or 3 then it is a statutory requirement to submit a site-specific flood risk assessment to your local authority.
-Other reports may be requested by the local authority such as contaminated land report and/ or mitigation documents for example a decontamination strategy.
+Other reports may be requested by the local authority such as a contaminated land report and/or mitigation documents, for example a decontamination strategy.
 If the project is deemed to be in flood zone 1 it is unlikely the proposal would raise any flooding issues unless the area has critical drainage problems or is at risk of surface water or groundwater flooding.

 - Mixed Use – Class M

 - Agricultural Buildings to dwellings – Class Q

 - Agricultural Buildings to Commercial – Class R

 - Agricultural Buildings to schools or nurseries – Class S

 - Land/buildings to schools and nurseries – class T